Acacia - Chrono Echo

 Tap her standard skill to swap between AoE mode and Single-target mode.
 [AoE mode is the default]

-Regular Attack flings four daggers at the target
+Acacia's regular attack flings four daggers at the target

 AoE mode Each dagger also deals damage to up to four nearby targets